-There is a story weighing heavily on my heart that I would like to share.
-I had other plans for posts to share with you, but as a mother I simply cannot ignore this story.
+I picked the name “JENerally Informed” for my blog for a very specific reason, so that I could blog about whatever story or activity I wanted to.
+I did have other plans for another post to share with you today, but when I heard about this story I thought Nope this is what I want to blog about today.
 It’s important and necessary to take notice of news like this, but let me warn you it is not pretty.
 I’m not sure that this news has really filtered out to the rest of America as there is hardly any credible news articles to pinpoint or direct people to, but here in Arizona we are dealing with a humanitarian crisis and it involves children.

 In the small border town of Nogales, Arizona, about one hour south of the city where I live with my family, we have received news that children from South America are being transported to and housed in a government holding facility by the federal government.
 Here are some pictures from a local media member, Jon Justice at KQTH, who was given these images by a person working at the facility who wanted to show everybody what is happening there.
 He has given me permission to run the photos.